2022–23 VTB United League

-The 2022–23 VTB United League will be the 13th season of the VTB United League.
-It will be the 10th season that the league functions as the Russian domestic top tier level.
-It was started on 2 October 2022 with the regular season and will end in June 2023 with the finals.
+The 2022–23 VTB United League was the 14th season of the VTB United League.
+It was the 10th season that the league functions as the Russian domestic top tier level.
+It started on 2 October 2022 with the regular season and ended on 16 May 2023 with the finals.

-Zenit Saint Petersburg will be the defending champion.
+Zenit Saint Petersburg was the defending champion.

 Format changes

 For this season, the regular season will be divided into two phases since none team will participate in European competitions due to the Russian invasion of Ukraine.
 At the first phase, 12 teams will play two rounds, after which the teams will be divided into two groups: Group A with top six teams from first phase and Group B with last six teams from first phase.
 At the second phase, the teams will play among themselves in their groups for two more rounds.
 For the playoffs, all series will be played in best-of-seven playoffs, except for the quarterfinals that will be played in best-of-five playoffs.